ertasali/stajproje/readme.md

 The Node-Red that you installed to your Windows system is for sending a data to the Node-Red that is on docker local host.
 Therefore, open Windows powershell and run this command "node-red" after that Go to your browser and type "localhost:1880" to enter the Node-Red that is sender.

-Finally you can use the MQTT in out functions in Node-Red and send the data to the docker project and from that node-red using influx function of Node-Red you can send the data to the InfluxDB and finally from there you can send it to the Grafana and get Visualized data.
+Finally you can use the MQTT in out functions in Node-Red and send the data to the docker project and from that Node-RED using influxdb function of Node-Red you can send the data to the InfluxDB and finally from there you can send it to the Grafana and get Visualized data.